Get Custom Pricing

 - LED Brakelights

-- Radio w/Seek-Scan, Clock, Speed Compensated Volume Control, Aux Audio Input Jack, Steering Wheel Controls, Voice Activation and Radio Data System
+- Radio w/Seek-Scan, Clock, Speed Compensated Volume Control, Aux Audio Input Jack, Steering Wheel Controls and Radio Data System

 - Integrated Roof Antenna

 - 2 LCD Monitors In The Front

 - Front Bucket Seats -inc: 6-way manual driver and front passenger seats